Skip to content

 }

-There are a few key details to unpack here.
-First, the behavior of cv.wait(lock) happens in three steps: Step one, atomically release the mutex associated with lock and add the current thread to the condition variable's wait queue; Step two, the thread is suspended and enters a blocked state, consuming no CPU; Step three, when notified (or spuriously woken up), the thread is rescheduled, re-acquires the mutex, and wait returns.
-Note that "atomically releasing the mutex and joining the wait queue" is crucial—it guarantees there is no gap between releasing the mutex and starting to wait, so a notification cannot be missed in that gap (we will discuss this in detail later).
+Let's break down a few key details here.
+First, the behavior of cv.wait(lock) happens in three steps: Step one, atomically release the mutex associated with lock and add the current thread to the condition variable's wait queue; Step two, the thread is suspended and enters a blocked state, consuming no CPU; Step three, when notified (or experiencing a spurious wakeup), the thread is rescheduled, reacquires the mutex, and wait returns.
+Note that "atomically releasing the mutex and joining the wait queue" is crucial—it guarantees there is no gap between releasing the mutex and starting to wait, so a notification cannot be missed during this window (we will discuss this in detail later).

 Second, after wait returns, the current thread holds the mutex again.
-This means the caller of cv.wait(lock) can safely access the shared state protected by the mutex after wait returns, without needing to lock again.
-This is also why wait requires a std::unique_lock<std::mutex> to be passed in rather than a bare mutex—the ownership of lock is transferred out and then transferred back during wait, and the entire lifetime management is automatic.
+This means the caller of wait can safely access the shared state protected by the mutex after wait returns, without needing to lock again.
+This is also why wait requires a unique_lock instead of a raw mutex—the ownership of the unique_lock is transferred out and back in during wait, so the entire lifetime management is automatic.

-But the code above has a serious problem.
+However, the code above has a serious problem.
 Did you spot it?
-The worker thread continues executing directly after wait returns, but it completely fails to check the value of ready.
-What if this wakeup is spurious?
+The worker thread continues execution immediately after wait returns, but it never checks the value of ready.
+What if this wakeup was spurious?
 What if the notification was sent before the worker called wait?
 The program's behavior becomes unpredictable.
-These are the two core problems we will discuss next.
+These are the two core issues we will discuss next.

 Spurious Wakeups: Why wait Must Be Used with a Predicate

 On Linux, std::condition_variable is implemented based on the futex (fast user-space mutex) system call.
-The internal state of a condition variable typically uses an atomic counter to track the number of waiters and notifiers.
-To efficiently implement notify_one and notify_all, the condition variable implementation adopts a "scatter-gather" strategy: notify_one only needs to increment the counter and wake one waiting futex, while wait needs to atomically decrement the counter and check for unprocessed notifications.
-Under certain boundary conditions—for example, if a notify_all just woke up a batch of threads that haven't had time to re-check the internal state—the kernel might wake up extra threads.
-After weighing implementation efficiency against semantic strictness, the POSIX standards committee chose to allow spurious wakeups—this way, condition variables can be implemented with lighter-weight kernel primitives without needing an exact one-to-one mapping for every notification.
+The internal state of a condition variable is typically tracked by an atomic counter to keep count of waiters and notifiers.
+To implement wait and notify efficiently, the implementation uses a "scatter-gather" strategy: notify only needs to increment the counter and wake one waiting futex, while wait must atomically decrement the counter and check for pending notifications.
+Under certain boundary conditions—for example, if a notify_all just woke up a batch of threads that haven't had time to recheck the internal state—the kernel might wake up extra threads.
+After weighing implementation efficiency against semantic strictness, the POSIX standard committee chose to allow spurious wakeups—this allows condition variables to be implemented with lighter-weight kernel primitives without requiring precise one-to-one mapping for every notification.

-The practical consequence is: if you call wait and it returns, you cannot assume someone called notify_one.
-You must re-check the wait condition after wait returns.
-The standard approach is to put wait inside a while loop:
+The practical consequence is: if you write cv.wait(lock) and wait returns, you cannot assume someone called notify.
+You must recheck the waiting condition after wait returns.
+The standard practice is to put wait inside a while loop:

 cpp